Best Upright Exercise Bikes In the UK

 JLL JF100 Stationary Exercise Bike

 Nearing the end of our list, we have the JLL JF100 Home Exercise Bike.
-It is a fairly cheap bike that does what it needs to and that’s about it.
+It is not a foldable exercise bike but it is a very compact and fairly cheap bike that does what it needs to and that’s about it.
 Whether this is ideal for you is your call.

 The resistance here does specify that it uses a belt driven system, which is certainly nice.
 You still have a manual control of the magnetic resistance levels through a knob on the bike.
 There are 10 different resistance levels available, giving a decent variety to the resistance.